Harahan/Harahan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am an incoming PhD student at HKUST.
+I am a Ph.D. student at HKUST supervised by Prof. [Jun Zhang](https://eejzhang.people.ust.hk/home.html).
 I received my B.E. degree from Beihang University.
-I am currently working as a research intern at Microsoft Research Asia.
-Previously, I have also interned at SenseTime Research.
-My research interest includes efficient large vision/language models, video generation, and world models.
+I am currently working as a research intern at SenseTime Research closely with Dr. [Ruihao Gong](https://xhplus.github.io/).
+Previously, I have also interned at Microsoft Research Asia and SenseTime Research.
+My research interest includes efficient large vision/language models and image/video generation.

-**I'm always actively seeking internship/collaboration opportunities.
-If you are interested, please feel free to contact me 😎.
-Here's my [CV](images/CV.pdf).**
+**I'm always actively seeking collaboration opportunities.
+If you are interested, please feel free to contact me 😎.**

 # 🔥 News
 - *2024.10*: &nbsp;🎉🎉 Our LLMC is accepted to EMNLP Industry Track.
 - *2024.07*: &nbsp;🎉🎉 Our PTSBench is accepted to ACM MM.
-- *2024.06*: &nbsp; Graduate from Beihang University.
 - *2024.02*: &nbsp;🎉🎉 Our TFMQ-DM is accepted to CVPR as a Highlight Poster (Top 2.8%).

 # 📝 Publications